CSCI-49900-Fall-2020/Syllabus/README.md

 Projected Project Time Line
 ===========================

-Day 3
+### Day 3 (Sep 5)
-(Sep 1) Groups and projects must be finalized.
+Groups and projects must be finalized.

-Day 5
+### Day 5 (Sep 12)
-(Sep 12) Group details due.
+Group details due.
 This should contain a “group authored” section detailing what each group member is expecting to do.

-Day 9
+### Day 9 (Oct 1)
-(Sep 26) Progress reports start.
+Progress reports start.
 These should be roughly 10 minute presentations, one per group per week, delivered by a different member of the group each week.

-Day 28
+### Day 28 (Dec 10)
-(Dec 8) Final demonstration of completely working project.
+Final demonstration of completely working project.

-Final Day
+### Final Day (Dec 17)
-(Dec 21) Final written report including your reflections on the project and the final demo and your evaluation of co-group-members.
+Final written report including your reflections on the project and the final demo and your evaluation of co-group-members.

-Appendix A-Project grade
+Appendix A: Project grade
 ========================

 The number you receive for your project grade is calculated as follows: Let ${\\cal G}$ be the set of people in your group, and *G* be the overall grade of the final project (a number between 0 and 30).
 Let $g\_{i,j}, i\\neq j, i,j\\in{\\cal G}$ be the grade *i* gives to *j*.
 Then *j*’s grade on the project is